AlexCharlton/hyperscene-chicken/README.md

 ### Spatial Partitioning
-hyperscene only renders nodes that are within the bounds of a camera (i.e. it performs view frustum culling).
+Hyperscene only renders nodes that are within the bounds of a camera (i.e. it performs view frustum culling).
 In order for it to efficiently sort through the nodes, a [spatial partitioning](http://en.wikipedia.org/wiki/Space_partitioning) system is used.
 Different spatial partitioning systems can be used on a per-scene basis.

 If you wish to write a new partition interface, see the [Hyperscene](https://github.com/AlexCharlton/Hyperscene) documentation.